tutulino/Megaminer/readme.md

 HASHREFINERY -- Anonymous, autoexchange to selected coin in config.txt

-MININGPOOLHUB-- registration required, autoexchange to selected coin on pool´s web.
+MININGPOOLHUB -- registration required, autoexchange to selected coin on pool´s web.

 SPRNOVA -- registration required, one registration for all pools except bitcoin cash, no autoexchange